-1% Decrease to Discount Rate (6.00%) Current Discount Rate (7.00%) 1% Increase To Discount Rate (8.00%) District's proportionate share of the net pension liability (asset) \$ 13,717,535 \$ 3,451,729 \$ (4,181,693)
+1% Decrease to Discount Rate Current Discount (6.00%) Rate (7.00%) 1% Increase To Discount Rate (8.00%) District's proportionate share of the net pension liability (asset) \$ 7,847,638 \$ (3,047,415) \$ (11,192,720)

 Pension Plan Fiduciary Net Position.
-Detailed information about the pension plan's fiduciary net position is available in separately issued financial statements available at http://etf.wi.gov/publications/cafr.htm.
+Detailed information about the pension plan's fiduciary net position is available in separately issued financial statements available at https://etf.wi.gov/about-etf/reports-and-studies/financial-reports-and-statements.

-Payables to the Pension Plan
+Payables to the Pension Plan.
 The District is required to remit the monthly required contribution for both the employee and District portions by the last day of the following month.
-The amount due to WRS as of June 30, 2019 is \$371,147 for June payrolls.
+The amount due to WRS as of June 30, 2020 is \$390,050 for June payrolls.